 China 800 820 85 92 Shanghai, China

-How to request a data revision
+How do I request a data revision?

 To request a data revision (change to collection date or time, patient gender, etc.) please contact your local investigator support office.
 Please remember that this request can take up to 10 business days.
 Once the change is completed, a fax notification will be sent to the investigator confirming the revision has been done.
 Once the change is complete, sites will be notified by fax.
 A new report will not be sent.
 If you wish to receive fully amended reports please contact your investigator support team.